-Alternative Spring Break provides students with the opportunity to engage in service and interact with diverse cultures in the United States during university breaks.
+Alternative Break Trips provide students with the opportunity to engage in service and learning, and to interact with diverse cultures in the United States during university breaks and weekends.

 The College of Fine Arts participates in Artsbridge – a national program that partners fine arts students with at-risk elementary school students to teach biology, math, and a variety of other topics using the arts.
 The program is underwritten locally.

 UNLV's Office of Civic Engagement & Diversity Outreach partner with United Blood Services for numerous on-campus blood drives.